How to convert MapInfo to Shapefile (MIF/MID to SHP)

 5. Set Destination Feature Type Name to Attribute Value

-Remember our goal is to create separate shapefiles of all the parks based on neighborhood name.
+Remember, our goal is to create separate shapefiles for all the parks based on their neighborhood names.
 In the Feature Type Properties dialog, switch back to the Parameters tab.
 Then click on the drop-down list next to the Shapefile Name parameter, click on Attribute Value, then select NeighName.
 Click OK to dismiss the Feature Type Properties dialog.

 fanout.png